Blue Juice: Soundtrack

 The original score in the film was written by Simon Davison.

 The soundtrack has never been commercially available.

-DVD artwork
+DVD

 For the 2000 DVD release, the DVD case artwork for the international market was redesigned with a picture of McGregor replacing Pertwee on the cover, even though McGregor had a smaller role.
 McGregor is depicted clean shaven and in a wetsuit, despite the fact his character in the film had a beard and long hair.
 Several reviewers and consumers picked up on this, including a review at www.dvdverdict.com which stated: "While it is perfectly understandable to attempt to sell the disc to consumers, it is questionable whether or not this marketing push steps over the line into disinformation."